-Your session includes:
+Your New Student Orientation includes:

 - Information on your major, course planning, and fulfilling graduation requirements